Updated for Version 3.4

 For most players, unlocking Bennett’s sixth Constellation is a welcome bonus.
 However, if a player enjoys playing Bennett with a Physical DPS or with an overridable Elemental Infusion, then the Constellation should not be unlocked.

-Note: Despite offering Pyro Infusion for only Sword, Claymore, and Polearm-wielding characters, the 15% Pyro DMG Bonus buff applies to any character regardless of their weapon.
+Note: While the Pyro Infusion applies to only Sword, Claymore, and Polearm-wielding characters, the 15% Pyro DMG Bonus buff applies to any character regardless of their weapon.

 Combos